 I visited Cadiz, Algeciras, and Sevilla and I saw Flamenco dancing and the wonderful architecture and older buildings.
 When we got here I was ready to get off the ship and eat some food, especially after hearing the lecture from David Gies.
 I was also really curious to see how Spanish people would look and dress.
 Maybe because of the traditional pictures I’ve seen, I had in my mind that they would dress a certain way, but they dressed just as normal and you and me.

 I also loved seeing the sense of community here.
 It was nice to watch how parents interacted with their children and see people taking their time.
 In America everyone is rushing around saying “I gotta go.
 I gotta go.”
 In Spain, it was laid back, calm and relaxed.
 I liked that.
-And the architecture was beautiful.
-It was Spain to me, just as I imagined it might be: Old buildings with so much history there.
-It was really wonderful. …And the sunflowers, fields of sunflowers on the train ride to Sevilla.
-Just yellow, as far as the eye could see.
-Just gorgeous.

 I also met so many nice, patient people here who were so willing to help you when they knew you were making and effort to try to speak their language.
 Even if all I could speak was high school Spanish, it was something.
 In Sevilla, I chatted for a while with a man using a little bit of my Spanish, a little bit of his English and lots of trading our dictionaries back and forth, but we learned a bit about each other.
 And I tried bull cheek and shark.
 The bull cheek was a little tangy, but I liked it. …The whole point is to try new things.